near/NEPs/specs/Standards/NonFungibleToken/Core.md

 // * `receiver_id`: the `receiver_id` argument given to `nft_transfer_call`
 // * `token_id`: the `token_id` argument given to `nft_transfer_call`
 // * `approved_token_ids`: if using Approval Management, contract MUST provide
-//   set of original approved accounts in this argument, and restore these
+//   record of original approved accounts in this argument, and restore these
-//   approved accounts in case of revert.
+//   approved accounts and their approval IDs in case of revert.
 //
 // Returns true if token was successfully transferred to `receiver_id`. function nft_resolve_transfer(
   owner_id: string,
   receiver_id: string,
   token_id: string,
-  approved_account_ids: null|string[],
+  approved_account_ids: null|Record<string, number>,
 ): boolean {}
 ```